allenu/Synthie/README.md

     make test
     make play

 You'll need sox installed to run the "make play" part.
+Take a look at examples/generate_pcm_file/main.cpp.

+To see a song player in action:

+    cd examples/songplayer
+    make
+    make test

 # Design